-A tax filing extension gives you six extra months to organize your books and get the money you need to pay.
+Sometimes, after you add up how much taxes you owe, you realize need more time to pay.
+A tax filing extension gives you six extra months to organize your books and get the money you need to finance your owed taxes.
 That means you’ll file on October 15th instead of April 15th.
 It’s very easy to get an extension, but for folks who aren't expecting a refund (freelancers and 1099 contractors), there's a penalty to be aware of.

 It takes 5 minutes and you can do it online here.